salahmander/movie-database/README.md

 # React-Redux Movie DB
-React-Redux Project Using The Movie Database API https://salahmander.github.io/movie-database/
+React-Redux Project Using The Movie Database API

+https://salahmander.github.io/movie-database/

-A React-Redux app using The Movie Database API.
-The application allows users to view current trending movies, latest streamable movies and TV series currently on AIR.
-Users can also search and find information about all movies and TV series available, with a list of recommendations to also consider related to the movie/TV series that they have searched for.
-This project was made using React, Redux, Material-UI, Axios, Jest & Enzyme (for testing purposes).
+The Movie Database application was made using React-Redux utilising The Movie Database API.
+It’s a convenient app that allows users to view current trending movies/ TV shows, latest movies out in Great Britain, and latest TV shows.
+Users can also search and find different movies/TV shows and view it’s information.
+Underneath the information section, of the current movie/TV show that has been selected, will be a list of recommendations.
+If it can’t find any recommendation, nothing will be displayed.

+## Tech Stack:

+- React, Redux, HTML, CSS, Material-UI,  Axios,

+- Jest, Enzyme

 ## Landing Page (zoom 67%)
 ![landingOut](https://user-images.githubusercontent.com/16756025/95521512-9b133f00-09c1-11eb-8ab4-3c251d663952.png)